 Blood clotting (thrombosis) is a natural way for the body to stop both internal and external bleeding.
 Without this ability we could not survive - we would have died of internal bleeding.
-But people hear the word thrombosis rather in terms of disease states where a blood clot ( thrombus ) occurs pathologically within the blood vessels and threatens the affected organ with a heart attack - clogging the artery with a blood clot.
-Affected organ is very often heart, but thrombosis is common in the brain, liver, kidneys, limbs, and where there is internal damage to the blood vessels eg due to atherosclerosis or varicose veins .
+But people hear the word thrombosis rather in relation to disease states where a blood clot (thrombus) occurs pathologically within the blood vessels and threatens the affected organ with a heart attack - clogging the artery with a blood clot.
+Affected organ is very often heart, but thrombosis is common in the brain, liver, kidneys, limbs and where there is internal damage to the blood vessels, for example due to atherosclerosis or varicose veins .

 Thrombosis of the arteries of the heart (coronary arteries) and the brain is the focal point of medical prevention because it is the direct cause of the heart attack and heart stroke .
 Thrombosis is usually a concomitant phenomenon of atherosclerosis.
 The body perceives atherosclerosis of the affected artery as damaged and tries to "repair" it by forming a blood clot.
 When the thrombus grows in size in the affected artery, the blood stream tears it and carries it to the nearest narrowing (usually the bifurcation of the artery), where the thrombus thrombus completely clogs.
 If this happens in the heart, the result is a myocardial infarction that is accompanied by severe pain.
 In contrast, the cerebral infarction is completely painless and manifests functional impairment due to the necrosis of the affected part of the brain.